Maybellene: Honors and awards

 According to the Acoustic Music organization, "the song ushers in descending pentatonic double-stops, which becomes the essence of rock guitar".

 In 1988, "Maybellene" was inducted into the Grammy Hall of Fame for its influence as a rock-and-roll record.
 The Rock and Roll Hall of Fame included "Maybellene" in its list of the "500 Songs That Shaped Rock and Roll" (also included are Berry's recordings of "Rock and Roll Music" and "Johnny B. Goode").
 In 1999, National Public Radio included it in the "NPR 100", the one hundred most important American musical works of the 20th century, chosen by NPR music editors.
 The song is ranked number 18 on Rolling Stones list of 500 Greatest Songs of All Time.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Cover versions

-Columbia Records released a version by Marty Robbins (21351), entitled "Maybelline," by the end of August 1955.
+Columbia Records released a version by Marty Robbins (21351), entitled "Maybelline", by the end of August 1955.
 His version was the number 13 "Most Played by Jockeys" in the country-and-western market by mid-October. and soon Columbia was touting it as one of its "Best Selling Folk Records".
 By November, it was noted that the record had "won considerable pop play".
 Other versions available in mid-October 1955 were by J. Long (Coral 61478), J. Lowe (Dot 15407), and R. Marterie (Mercury 70682) with the song listed as number 14 top selling in the nation.

-Allmusic lists cover versions by more than 70 performers, including Elvis Presley, the Everly Brothers (as "Maybelline"), John Hammond, Simon & Garfunkel (in a medley with "Kodachrome"), George Jones and Johnny Paycheck, Carl Perkins (as "Maybelline"), Johnny Cash, Bubba Sparks, Foghat (as "Maybelline"), The Dovells, Gerry and the Pacemakers, and Chubby Checker (as "Maybelline").
+Allmusic lists cover versions by more than 70 performers, including Elvis Presley, the Everly Brothers (as "Maybelline"), John Hammond, Simon & Garfunkel (in a medley with "Kodachrome"), George Jones and Johnny Paycheck, Carl Perkins (as "Maybelline"), Johnny Cash, Bubba Sparks, Foghat (as "Maybelline"), The Dovells, Gerry and the Pacemakers, Chubby Checker and Ted Nugent (as "Maybelline").

-In 1964, a cover version by Johnny Rivers, entitled "Maybelline," reached number 12 on the Billboard Hot 100 and number 9 on RPM magazine's Top 40 Singles chart.
+In 1964, a cover version by Johnny Rivers, entitled "Maybelline", reached number 12 on the Billboard Hot 100 and number 9 on RPM magazine's Top 40 Singles chart.

 Also in 1964, The Syndicats featuring guitarist Steve Howe, who would later play for the band Yes, recorded and published their own cover version of the song.